 What happens when coding stick meets coding_pad?
 It’s been well over 25 years that I wrote any assembler code.
 But I ran across this pad of coding sheets in a closet and I had this urge to use it.
 Of course I don’t have a mainframe to test it, but it can’t be wrong.
 Can it?

-Continue reading “Hello World in 370 Assembler”Blog
+Continue reading “Hello World in 370 Assembler”Coding Pad

 What good is a coding stick without a coding pad?
 It’s hard for many to conceive of a time when computers were programmed by people with only pencils and paper, sitting at mostly empty desks with no distractions, other than the window and the clock on the wall.
 So how did that work?